dubadub/capistrano_evrone_recipes/README.md

-# Evrone collection of Capistrano recipes
+# Collection of Capistrano recipes

 We deploy a lot of Rails applications and our developers have to solve similar problems each time during the deployment: how to run workers, how to generate crontab, how to precompile assets faster and so on.
 This collection of recipes helps us to solve them.